svanderburg/nix-processmgmt/README.md

 `createCredentials` function -- the above `processes.nix` expression propagates the entire `ids` attribute set as a parameter to the constructors.

-The constructors expression indirectly composes the `createCredentials` as
+The constructors expression indirectly composes the `createCredentials` function as follows:
-follows:

 ```nix
 {pkgs, ids ? {}, ...}: